stephenjoel/stephenjoel/README.md

 ### 🔍 About Me:

 I'm an Infrastructure Engineer who's passionate about simplifying complex processes.
-My expertise lies in automation, abstraction, and crafting engaging documentation.

 - 📍 Currently: Compute/Doordash
 - ❓ Feel free to ask me about anything related to Kubernetes, Helm, and more.